-Sea buckthorn plants are hardy, deciduous shrubs or small trees that reach between 6-18 feet at maturity and produce brilliant yellow-orange to red berries that are edible and high in vitamin C. In Russia, Germany and China where the berries have long been popular, there are thorn-less cultivars that have been developed, but those available here, unfortunately, have thorns which make buckthorn harvesting difficult.
+Sea buckthorn plants are hardy, deciduous shrubs or small trees that reach between 6 and 18 feet (2-5.5 m.) at maturity and produce brilliant yellow orange to red berries that are edible and high in vitamin C. In Russia, Germany, and China where the berries have long been popular, there are thorn-less cultivars that have been developed, but those available here, unfortunately, have thorns which makes buckthorn harvesting difficult.
 Still, buckthorn harvesting is well worth the effort.
 Keep reading to find out about harvesting sea buckthorn berries, when seaberries are ripe, and uses for seaberries.

 Uses for Seaberries

 The plant is actually a legume and, as such, fixes nitrogen in the soil while its strong root system aids in preventing erosion.
-Seaberry is hardy to USDA zones 2-9 (hardy to at least -40 degrees F. or -25 C.) and is susceptible to very few pests.
+Seaberry is hardy to USDA zones 2 through 9, hardy to at least -40 degrees F. (-25 C.) and is susceptible to very few pests.

-Fruit of sea buckthorn is high in vitamin C, as well as vitamin E and carotenoids.
+The fruit of sea buckthorn is high in vitamin C, as well as vitamin E and carotenoids.
 In European and Asian countries, seaberries are cultivated and harvested commercially for the nutrient juice of the fruit as well as the oil pressed from its seeds.
-The Russian seaberry industry has been thriving since the 1940’s where scientists have investigated biological substances found in the fruit, leaves and bark.
+The Russian seaberry industry has been thriving since the 1940s when scientists investigated biological substances found in the fruit, leaves, and bark.

 Intrigued by the marvelous, multi-use sea buckthorn?
 What about harvesting sea buckthorn berries?
 When is sea buckthorn harvest time and when are seaberries ripe?